AllediaWordPress/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.30.3] - 2020-02-09 =
+* Fix bug when deleting status options
+* Fix warning when there is a blank color in status
+* Add upstream_archive_project_top and upstream_single_project_top actions to add to top of pages
+* Add override for frontend page views

 = [1.30.3] - 2020-02-02 =
 * Fix milestone sorting